The Warlords: Plot

 Embittered by Pang's decision, Zhao intends to desert the militia but Pang begs him to stay and points out that the massacre was necessary and they have to conserve their supplies for their next battle in Nanjing, the rebel capital city.
 If they win, they can stop the rebellion and prevent further bloodshed.
 Convinced that Pang's choices are for the greater good, Zhao reluctantly agrees.
 After the Battle of Nanjing which marks the end of the war, Pang is rewarded with the position of a viceroy by the imperial government.
 During this time, Pang and Zhao have grown apart due to mistrust, especially after Zhao oversteps his authority by distributing funds to their men without Pang's approval.
 Yet, Zhao refuses to turn against Pang when Pang's political rivals hint that he should.

 Realising that he was losing control over Zhao and his men, Pang considers disbanding the militia and reluctantly plots Zhao's assassination as he fears that Zhao might cause trouble.
 When Jiang learns of Pang's plan, he tries to dissuade Pang and inadvertently discovers Pang's ongoing secret affair with Liansheng.
 Jiang blames Liansheng for breaking their brotherhood and kills her.
 Meanwhile, Zhao is tricked into thinking that Pang is in danger and goes to save him, only to fall into a trap and end up being killed without realising that it was Pang who wanted him dead.

 After Jiang learns that Pang is responsible for Zhao's death, he attempts to kill Pang.
 Although Pang manages to fend off and defeat Jiang, he is fatally wounded by a sniper sent by his political rivals.
 As he collapses, he allows Jiang to deliver the coup de grâce and fulfil their oath.
 Offscreen, it is mentioned that Jiang is eventually arrested, made the scapegoat for Pang's assassination, and executed by lingchi.
-His last words he stated was that "dying is easy, living is harder".
+His last words are stated to be "dying is easy, living is harder".